 - Video conferences can include a significant number of attendees and can be linked to calendar appointments for pre-scheduled meetings

 - Video conference platforms like Skype also enable attendees to send attachments, chat via text and share their screens.

 Phone conferencing is also economical for small firms

-- There are a number of low-cost conference call services which allow you to make conference calls on a ?pay as you go? basis.
+- There are several low-cost conference call services which allow you to make conference calls on a ‘pay as you go’ basis.
 Typically you pay just the cost of the call.
 Examples include Powwownow and BT MeetMe.